South Africa’s Intelligence Services - A Transition from Apartheid to Democracy

 Since most African countries intelligence services have their roots in “the security architecture established by colonial rulers,” Lauren Hutton argues that its not uncommon to find intelligence services that are used to oppress the people.
 The legacy of apartheid has imparted a lack of trust in the intelligence disposition, along with corruption and factionalism in its structure and personnel.
 Several cases continue to be recalled which adhere to the politicization of intelligence, and of the leadership developing parallel intelligence structures.

-Ronald Kasrils, a South African politician and the Minister for Intelligence Services (2004–2008) has argued that “it should be borne in mind that ours is a very young democracy, with an intelligence dispensation that was formally created only in 1995.
+In contrast, Ronald Kasrils, a South African politician and the Minister for Intelligence Services (2004–2008) has argued that “it should be borne in mind that ours is a very young democracy, with an intelligence dispensation that was formally created only in 1995.
 While much progress has been made, much remains to be done.
 It will take patient and consistent effort to secure the level of sound professionalism that we require and aspire to.
 I believe we have come a long way in establishing intelligence services working in defense of our Constitution and for our people.
 As long as we continue along these lines, we will get better still.”

 Post Apartheid, South Africa has opened a new chapter in its intelligence disposition.
-According to the Basic Principles of Intelligence as described in the nation’s White Paper, the process of consultation and negotiation between various role players has been initiated.
+According to the Basic Principles of Intelligence, as described in the nation’s White Paper, the process of consultation and negotiation between various role players has been initiated.
 The code of conduct makes provision to govern performance and activities of individual members of the intelligence services.
 At the same time unrealistic expectations must be acknowledged.
 The first priority of the country are its pressing socio-economic problems, extreme inequalities, and the troubling legacy of apartheid.
 Although recent investigations have unearthed corruption and malpractices in the system, several scholars suggest that the intelligence apparatus requires as much time to develop as does South Africa’s fairly new democracy.

 Gottschalk, K. (2000) The Rise and Fall of Apartheid’s Death Squads, 1969–93.
 In: Campbell B.B., Brenner A.D. (eds) Death Squads in Global Perspective.
 Palgrave Macmillan, New York.